Forzooo/cryptographyComplements/docs/general/setup.rst

 2. Go to `cryptographyComplements GitHub repository <https://github.com/Forzooo/cryptographyComplements>`_ and download the latest version.

 3. Compile the library using ``setup.py`` and install it.

+**Note:** is planned the release of cryptographyComplements on PyPi soon, so if you don't know how to compile yourself, you need to wait.